JamieDavidson/Casshan/README.md

 [A **personal API key** from riot](https://developer.riotgames.com/docs/portal#web-apis_api-keys).
 It is **very important** that you do not use a development key for running reports if your intention is to do something with the output, like report it to Riot.
 Using a development key will return account IDs which look real, but do not correspond to a real account.

 Casshan is in need of some configuration improvements.
-You'll need to modify the project to use your API key and select your region.
+You'll need to modify the project to use your API key [here](https://github.com/JamieDavidson/Casshan/blob/master/Source/App.config#L14) and select your region [here](https://github.com/JamieDavidson/Casshan/blob/master/Source/Program.cs#L230).

 **An account to start off as your patient zero**.
 Enter a game of coop vs AI (intro bots) and find an account that looks suspicious.
-Set that account as `patientZero` in `Program.cs`.
+Set that account as `patientZero` [here](https://github.com/JamieDavidson/Casshan/blob/master/Source/Program.cs#L48).

-More to come on this soon.